MartinMiles/Sitecore.Link/README.md

 ![Watch the result in browser](https://raw.githubusercontent.com/wiki/MartinMiles/Sitecore.Link/img/7.result.png "Watch the result in browser")

 **Tip:** if you see yellow screen with Network Error complaining that request failed do to unable to verify the first certificate, it is a known temporal bug.
 To bypass, nagivate to any internal page, e.g.: `https://<HOSTNAME>/about` and click to project logo at the top left corner to get back to the main page.

+# Scripted build and deployment using Sifon

+Going through all the above steps is not mandatory since all these steps are scripted and tested using PowerShell.
+We provide an automated script that does "all the magic" so that you can get the above code running on your JSS just in a matter of few clicks.

+The script is implemented in a form of Sifon plugin, and is optimised for output and run with this tool.
+However, there no strict requirement to execute it from Sifon - you may still call it manually providing all the parameters.
+Sifon as a tool just makes the whole process smoother, much more user friendly.
+You don't even need to find and download plugins - it does this job for you!
+Just watch this video bellow where the enteri process is shown - isn't that simple?

+<p><iframe width="500" height="281" src="https://youtu.be/BGGBcvjPKOQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></p>

+**Please note:** this plugin does not install JSS and JSS CLI, it is assumed that you already have in it provisioned along with your Sitecore instance.
+However Sifon has a [dedicated plugin](https://github.com/MartinMiles/Sifon.Plugins/blob/master/Install/Install-SitecorePackage.ps1 "Sifon plugin for installing JSS and CLI") for doing exactly that - installing JSS 14.0 over Sitecore 10 XP instance.

+You can get the latest version of Sifon from [Sifon.UK](https://sifon.uk "Sifon website") website, a well as read more about this helpful tool and ways it helps Sitecore professionals with their day-to-day tasks.

 # Authors